 c.
 Restoration of reputation of the Respondent, Complainant and Others.
 Where the DO determines that the Respondent did not engage in Research Misconduct, the DO shall consult with the Respondent and take any action which the DO deems necessary to restore the Respondent's reputation.
-At the conclusion of any Investigation, the DO shall also consult with the Complainant and take any action which the DO deems necessary to restore the position or reputation of the Complainant.
+At the conclusion of any Investigation, the DO shall also consult with the Complainant and take any action which the DO deems necessary to reputation of the Complainant.